RealSeaBird/Obsitty/README.md

 The only way this project is related to obsidian is the name and functionality

 # WARNING THIS PROJECT IS VERY MUCH A WORK in PROGRESS!
-This is the github version so only stable releases upstream is on Forgejo